olebole/irafdoc/doc/photcal.mkphotcors.rst

   specified by <i>obscolumns</i>, and prints out messages about any errors and inconsistencies it finds.
   If <i>obsparams</i>
-  is <tt>""</tt>, the user is not prompted for input and no output file is created.
+  is <span style="font-family: monospace;">""</span>, the user is not prompted for input and no output file is created.
   </dd>
   </dl>
   <dl>